Hamburg State Opera: History

 In 1967, under the direction of Joachim Hess, the Hamburg State Opera became the first company to broadcasts its operas in color on television, beginning with Die Hochzeit des Figaro (a German translation of Le Nozze di Figaro).
 Ten of these television productions have been released on DVD by ArtHaus Musik as Cult Opera of the 1970s, as well as separately.
 All of these were performed in German regardless of the original language (six were written in German, one in French, two in English, and one in Italian).

 More recently, Hamburg gave the world premières of Wolfgang Rihm's Die Eroberung von Mexico (1992) and Helmut Lachenmann's Das Mädchen mit den Schwefelhölzern (1997), for which it received much international acclaim.
 The company has won the "Opera House of the Year" award by the German magazine Opernwelt in 1997 and in 2005.

 Recent General Music Directors (GMD) have included Ingo Metzmacher and Simone Young.
 Young was the first female GMD in the company's history, serving from 2005 to 2015.
 Kent Nagano became GMD as of the 2015–2016 season, with an initial contract of 5 seasons.
 In October 2017, the company announced the extension of Nagano's Hamburg contract through 2025.
 Nagano is scheduled to conclude his tenure as GMD at the close of the 2024–2025 season.
 In February 2023, the company announced the appointment of Omer Meir Wellber as its new GMD, effective with the 2025–2026 season.

-The current Intendant of the company is Georges Delnon.
-Delnon is scheduled to stand down as the company's Intendant in 2025.
-In December 2022, the company announced the appointment of Tobias Kratzer as its next Intendant, effective in the summer of 2025.
+Georges Delnon stood down as the company's Intendant in 2025.
+In December 2022, the company announced the appointment of Tobias Kratzer as successor, effective in the summer of 2025.
+Kratzer directed Monster's Paradise, a satire/horror opera about king-president in an oval office.